Samarallam97/Task-Management-System/README.md

   7. Search Tasks
   8. Save Tasks : saving the tasks from the tasks collection to a data file.
   9. LoadTasks : loading tasks from a data file and populating a collection (tasks) with the loaded data.
+  10. Sort Tasks By Description
+  11. Sort Tasks By CompletionStatus

+Using :
+  1. Collections
+  2. delegates
+  3. enums
+  4. classes